 While most Angkorian Hindu temples were primarily dedicated to Shiva, a major exception was Angkor Wat.
-Its builder, Suryavarman II, was a Vishnu devotee and the temple is abound with Vishnu-related imagery.
+Its builder, Suryavarman II, was a Vishnu devotee and therefore Vishnu-related imagery is everywhere.

 Brahma is the four-faced “creator god.”
 However, as will be detailed below, he himself was actually created by Vishnu.
 This origin story is depicted numerous times at the mysterious river carvings of Kbal Spean.

 Otherwise, depictions of Brahma are quite rare, as few Hindus worship him directly.
 There were a number of sculptures made of him, but you’ll no longer find these at the temples.
-The face towers of the Bayon were originally assumed to represent Brahma, but they likely depict a deity from Mahayana Buddhism instead.
+The face towers of the Bayon were originally assumed to represent Brahma, but they likely depict a divinity from Mahayana Buddhism instead (more below).

 Indra is “king of the gods” and is one of the most prominently featured deities in many myths and legends.
 Accordingly, he is also one of the most widely represented gods at Angkor.
-Indra’s most easily recognized by his vahana, the three-headed elephant named Airavata.
+Indra is most easily recognized by his vahana, the three-headed elephant named Airavata.

 Indra riding Airavata was especially popular in lintel carvings at pretty much all Angkorian Hindu temples.
-Probably the best depictions of him can be seen at Banteay Srei.
+Arguably the best depictions of him can be seen at Banteay Srei.

 Yama is the god of the underworld.
 Depictions of him at Angkor are not all that common, but he’s almost always seen riding a buffalo.